carmendata/comcar-wordpress-plugin-v2/README.md

 #### SoapClient module installed in PHP: http://php.net/manual/en/class.soapclient.php

-The SoapClient is reuqired to decode the information sent from the Comcar webservices that the Wordpress plugin makes use of.
+The SoapClient is required to decode the information sent from the Comcar webservices that the Wordpress plugin makes use of.

 Some resources for installing SoapClient: